ccpaco/ccpaco.github.io/_posts/2021-06-19-Some-Summer-Updates.md

 I will also continue experimenting with Jekyll to make this blog a bit more interesting.
 I'm thinking to include a projects page, a reading-list page, and an arts page (for my digital art and visual/audio elements).

-And finally, probably the news I am most excited about : after months of following OpenAI's progress and I was accepted as a Private Beta Developer!
+And finally, probably the news I am most excited about : after months of following OpenAI's progress, I was accepted as a Private Beta Developer!
 In short, I get a bit of extra privelege for accessing the docs and tutorials, a playground, and even being part of a community of other AI/ML enthusiasts.
 The journey is only beginning, and it really feels like I want to just learn and create as much as I can.

 ![Open AI Dashboard](../images/openaidash.png "Open AI Dashboard")

 It's gonna take patience, focus, and consistency, for as long as it takes.
 There is no off-switch for passion, but I do need to make sure I'm enjoying Alaska, keeping active, and prioritizing what really matters.

-Good evening from the Northern Pacific and the Gulf of Alaska, Chris
+Good evening from the Northern Pacific and the Gulf of Alaska,

+Chris